-Instruments: Bass, Vocals, Session player, Composer details
+Instruments: Bass, Vocals, Session musician, Composer details

-Reggie Hache is a bass player and singer from Vancouver, BC.
+Reggie Hache is a bass player/singer and session musician from Vancouver, BC.
 Having played with several original and cover bands for the past 25 years, Hache has gained experience as a bass player/singer both on stage and in the studio.
 His main preference has always been in the rock genre but working with various bands exposed him to many different music styles which helped him become a better performer.
 As a hired musician he played bass and sang on projects that went from blues (Riot and the Blues Devils), to progressive alternative rock (FruXure, Tripfuse) and even speed metal (Death Assembly).
 As a young musician he played in a jazz band formed by his music teacher.
 In addition to his studio experience Hache has toured across Canada and played extensively in the Montreal and Vancouver area.

 In the early 1990s he helped form the Rush tribute band Force Ten where he learned to play keyboard (while still playing bass and singing) and program a sequencer which gave him an in-depth knowledge of the MIDI system.
 The band toured around the province of Quebec, New Brunswick, Ontario and the State of New York.
 Peter Marunzak (Luba's Drummer in the 80's) saw Force Ten in concert, and asked Hache to sing for a series of Learn to play Rush tutorials.
 During that time he was also part of the now defunct Montreal band Stone Hawks that wrote their own music and received eastern video-play on MusiquePlus (French version of MuchMusic) for the song Desert Roads.